Djokovic in limbo as he fights deportation from Australia - WHIZ News

 Djokovic’s securing of an exemption so that he could play triggered an uproar and allegations of special treatment in Australia, where people spent months in lockdown and endured harsh travel restrictions at the height of the pandemic.

-After his long-haul flight, Djokovic spent the night trying to convince authorities he had the necessary documentation, to no avail.
+After his long-haul flight, the tennis star spent the night trying to convince authorities he had the necessary documentation, to no avail.

 “The rule is very clear,” Australian Prime Minister Scott Morrison said.
 “You need to have a medical exemption.
 He didn’t have a valid medical exemption.
 We make the call at the border, and that’s where it’s enforced.”